Hyperspawn/.github/profile/readme.md

 # Hyperspawn

-Hyperspawn is an open-source project that aims to develop humanoid robots that mimic human actions accurately and act as proxy avatars for users to control from anywhere in the world.
-Our solution combines immersive virtual reality (VR) and teleoperation to enable seamless interaction between humans and their robotic avatars.
+Hyperspawn is an open organization that aims to develop intelligent humanoid robots that evolves to perform real-world tasks in physical environment.
+The robots also mimic human actions accurately and act as proxy avatars for users to control from anywhere in the world.
+We are working on advanced AI with immersive virtual reality (VR) and teleoperation to enable seamless interaction between humans and their robotic avatars.
-# Hyperspawn Robotics · Organization Index

 **Embodied AI for everyone.** We build open-source humanoid robots and the software to control them — simulation, RL, and teleoperation — so anyone can replicate, study, and push the field forward.